fire-webtile.jpg

 The direction that a landscape faces can affect how a fire moves.
 On the Northern Beaches, west-facing slopes are the hottest and driest.
 The vegetation is more flammable, but these plants are more fire tolerant.
 South-facing slopes are usually cooler, wetter and have less flammable vegetation.

-We all need to be prepared and the Rural Fire Service (RFS) can help with advice and information on hazard reduction burning, current bush fire alerts and planning.
+The RFS can help with advice and information on hazard reduction burning, current bush fire alerts and planning.

 Know your risk